Grief and accepting hearing loss

 Depending on the type of hearing loss you're experiencing, the reality is you may never hear normally again.
 The good news: If your hearing loss is associated with presbycusis (old age hearing loss) or another sensorineural condition, you are most likely a perfect candidate for hearing aids.
 Your audiologist can make that determination following an extensive hearing test.

 Stage 4: Depression

 If you're feeling a bit depressed about your hearing loss, you're not alone—especially if you're an older adult.
 When it becomes difficult and exhausting to participate in daily conversations with friends and loved ones, it's natural to want to avoid those situations.
 Knowing we've lost something valuable, like our hearing, can make us sad—no matter what our age.
 Not only does hearing loss mean one of your five senses isn't as sharp as it used to be, it may also contribute to a loss identity.

 Hearing health professionals know untreated hearing loss can lead to anxiety, depression, paranoia and social isolation.
 It's one of the reasons they stress the importance of maintaining contact with friends and family as we age.

 Stage 5: Acceptance

 The final stage of grief is acceptance.
-In the case of those with a hearing impairment, that means you've accepted your physical limitations.
+In the case of those with a hearing impairment, that means you've accepted your physical limitations You may realize that for years you became codependent on your partner who has been compensating for your hearing loss on your behalf and it's time for change.
 Hopefully, you've elected to consult with a hearing health professional and are a candidate for one of the numerous ways of improving your ability to hear.
+You are never too old for hearing aids.
 If your audiologist has recommended hearing aids and you've decided not to purchase them, you may want to reconsider.
 If your hearing loss is severe or profound, you may also be a candidate for cochlear implants (even if you're older).